ssgvip/ssgvip-quarto-cmsc-courses/db/qmds/scanner.md

 date: last-modified
 search: false
 ---
-The mappings listed below associate ABET coverage categoris with specific courses in our curricula.
+The mappings listed below associate ABET coverage categories with specific courses in our curricula.
 Select an appropriate tab.\n\n

 \n